nickweinberger/cpsc490_ajaxAI/README.md

 # CPSC 490 Final Project: Transformer-Based Models to Automate Legal Billing Software

 ## Project Overview
-This repository contains code samples that I used my Yale CPSC 490 final project.
+This repository contains code samples that I used for my Yale CPSC 490 final project.
 The aim of the project was to automate legal billing software for my brothers' company.
 I initially tested three multimodal models (Donut, IDEFICS, and GPT-4) after deciding not to move forward with InstructBLIP and other multimodal models.
 I then proposed a solution leveraging the DiT model.

 ## Folders and Contents